Alacho2/iOS-programming---exam/readme.md

 to process 50 high res images to make the list.

 There were two problems when doing this manually:
-* Whenever the image was downloaded, it could take up to 12 seconds before the app began showing content.
+* Whenever the images of the FavoriteController was downloaded, it could take up to 12 seconds before the app began showing content.
-* Whenever this was done on the fly, the UI was lagging out and we sometimes ended up with covers ending up on the wrong album.
+* Whenever this was done on the fly, the UI was lagging out and we sometimes ended up with covers placed on the wrong album.

 The pro of this is that we get a smooth transition for images, at the same time that we get a simple placeholder for images not existing.

 This con of Kingfisher is that it writes the high res image to the disk (and to memory), and in some cases this might end up consuming unnecessary amounts of storage.
+Though it is highly worth it to get a smooth UI/UX in our case.

 #### Alamofire
 Networks requests are important.
 They are high targets of attacks and vulnerable to hackers